 Myopia management is the only effective way to slow down the rate of your child’s myopia progression.

-The myopia management program at Myopia Management Center At Professional Vision Care offers three effective and safe treatments for myopia, including Ortho-K lenses, atropine eye drops, and multifocal contact lenses.
+The myopia management program at Myopia Management Clinic At Professional Vision Care offers three effective and safe treatments for myopia, including Ortho-K lenses, atropine eye drops, and multifocal contact lenses.

 A comprehensive eye exam with Dr. Carole Burns will determine the best treatment option for your child’s eyes and lifestyle.

 Consider myopia management — a gift that will help preserve your child’s precious gift of sight.
-Call Myopia Management Center At Professional Vision Care to schedule an eye exam today.
+Call Myopia Management Clinic At Professional Vision Care to schedule an eye exam today.

-Myopia Management Center At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.
+Myopia Management Clinic At Professional Vision Care serves patients from Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.